Posted by Ana Cuenca on June 13, 2018

 Six spirits, six cigars to inspire you.
 Don't be limited though.
 Feel free to mix and match!

 Speyside Scotch whiskies are known for their sweet and smooth finishes.
 Glenlivet's honey and vanilla notes pair beautifully with the mild Ashton flavors.
+Milder in the smoke still full flavored and excellent quality!

 This medium to full-bodied cigar deserves a fine Haitian rum to match.
 The mellow gravity of Rhum Barbancourt matches nicely with the peppery notes of the cigar.